On the MMP for rank one foliations on threefolds: Running the MMP

 This has the following useful consequence which allows us to reduce the MMP with log canonical singularities to the MMP with canonical singularities.

-\begin{corollary} Let $X$ be a threefold with log canonical singularities and let $\cal F$ be a foliation on $X$ with log canonical singularities.
+\begin{corollary} Let $X$ be a projective threefold with log canonical singularities and let $\cal F$ be a foliation on $X$ with log canonical singularities.
 Let $R$ be a $K_{\cal F}$-negative extremal ray and let $C$ be an $\cal F$-invariant curve such that $[C] \in R$.
-Suppose that there exists a closed point $P \in C$ such that $\cal F$ is log canonical at $P$ and not canonical.
+Suppose that there exists a closed point $P \in C$ such that $\cal F$ is not canonical at $P$.